Single-shot near-field reconstruction of metamaterial dispersion: Abstract

 \section{Abstract}

-We present a single-shot near-field technique to reconstruct the isofrequency surfaces of metamaterials in the microwave regime.
+We present a single-shot near-field technique, where the near-field scan is performed on a single sample without repeating measurements or averaging over multiple samples, to reconstruct the isofrequency surfaces of metamaterials in the microwave regime.
 In our approach, we excite resonant modes using a fixed source in a resonator composed of the material under test and map the in-plane field distribution with a movable probe.
 Applying a fast Fourier transform (FFT) to the measured field reveals the sample’s in-plane dispersion.
 By extending this analysis over multiple frequencies and comparing the results with Fabry–Pérot resonances, we retrieve the full three-dimensional dispersion relation.
 When we apply the method to a double non-connected wire metamaterial, it accurately captures the low-frequency hyperbolic isofrequency surface, providing both a precise experimental tool and conceptual insight into spatially dispersive metamaterials.